-The Division usually meets bi-monthly on the second Wednesday of the odd-numbered months, in Stratford starting at 18.30.
+The Division usually meets bi-monthly on the second Wednesday of the odd-numbered months, previously in Stratford, starting at 18.30.

 Convener: contact Howard Thomas as below, or at 24 South Primrose Hill, Chelmsford, CM1 2RG, or phone 01245 280503 before 21.00.

 As part of the London & South East Branch of Railfuture, the Eastern Division has contributed to numerous consultations including Local Transport Plans, Local Development Frameworks, Multi-modal studies, Route Utilisation Strategies and Route Studies, DfT franchise and other proposals, and proposed timetable changes.

 Stay up-to-date with Railfuture and other events here and other key dates here.

 Catch up with other London & South East rail development campaigning news in the regional branch's quarterly newsletter railse here.
 Also subscribe there to the branch's new monthly e-newsletter inter-railse.

 On 16 June 2018 Division members joined members of East Anglia branch in Ipswich to hear from and discuss with Essex County Council's Alastair Southgate the emerging Rail Strategy for the county.

 At our meeting on 8 November 2017 we had input from colleagues in neighbouring East Anglia branch and began consideration of Railfuture's contribution to Essex County Council's emerging Rail Strategy.

 During 2013 we reviewed prospects for three new stations in our area: Lea Bridge (opened by then-Rail Minister Claire Perry in May 2016), Beam Park between Dagenham Dock and Rainham (for the Beam Park development), currently due to open in May 2022, and Beaulieu Park north-east of Chelmsford, currently due to open in 2025/26.

 Another major topic was Network Rail's draft Passenger Market Study for London and the South East, launched for consultation in April, published in October 2013.
 See LTPP - PMS for L&SE.